romanticist-source/hackathon_vol6/vscode-extention/README.md

-# my-vscode-extention README
+# vscode-extention README

-This is the README for your extension "my-vscode-extention".
+This is the README for your extension "vscode-extention".
 After writing up a brief description, we recommend including the following sections.

 ## Features